unlockux/wedding-guests/README.md

 ## Deployment

+📖 **Full deployment guide**: See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions on deploying to Vercel and setting up Supabase.

-### Vercel
+### Quick Deploy to Vercel

 1. Push your code to GitHub
-2. Import the project in [Vercel](https://vercel.com)
-3. Deploy automatically on every push
+2. Go to [vercel.com](https://vercel.com) and sign in with GitHub
+3. Click "Add New Project" and import `wedding-guests`
+4. Deploy!
+Your app will be live instantly

 Or use Vercel CLI:
 ```bash
 npm i -g vercel
 vercel
 ```

-### GitHub Pages

-1. Push to GitHub
-2. Go to Settings → Pages
-3. Select branch and save

 ## Adding PWA Icons